 “Kooft!” my mom would reply, using the Farsi word for poison.
 What she had really meant to say was: “Don’t bother me, work it out yourself”.

-Each time, I’d opt to receive my mother’s curse as a stale joke, meanwhile promising never to model this kind of behavior for my own children.
+Each time, I’d opt to receive my mother’s curse as a stale joke, meanwhile promising never to model this kind of behavior to my own children.

 Yet now that the shoe was on the other foot, and it was my dog approaching me for help, I was at something of a loss.